Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Main Analysis

 \end{theorem} Note that assuming $m \le e^{\sqrt{d}}$ only loses minimal generality in the high-dimensional regime.
-The above theorem is tight up to constant factors when the tail probability is on the order of $e^{-\sqrt{d}}$, i.e., when $K=\Theta(1)$~\cite{adamczak2010quantitative}[Remark 3.7].
-However, in our problem, to guarantee a uniform bound of the spectral norm of \prettyref{eq: uniform 1}, we need a tail probability on the order of $e^{-d}$, i.e., $K\approx \sqrt{d}$.
+The above theorem is tight up to constant factors when the tail probability is on the order of $e^{-\sqrt{d}}$, i.e., $K=\Theta(1)$, see~\cite[Remark 3.7]{adamczak2010quantitative} for a proof.
+However, in our problem, to guarantee a uniform bound to \prettyref{eq: uniform 1} via an $\epsilon$--net argument, we need a tail probability on the order of $e^{-d}$, i.e., $K\approx \sqrt{d}$.
 In this case, \prettyref{thm:sub_exp_spectral_2} yields an upper bound on the order of $\sqrt{md} + d$.
-Using \cite[Theorem 5.44]{vershynin2010introduction} instead, we can obtain an alternative upper bound $O(\sqrt{m}+d^{3/2})$.
-Both of these two upper bounds are not tight.
+Using matrix Bernstein's inequality given by \cite[Theorem 5.44]{vershynin2010introduction} instead, we can obtain an alternative upper bound $O(\sqrt{m}+d^{3/2})$.
+Both of these two upper bounds turn out to be loose.
 To this end, we develop a new matrix concentration inequality, proving a nearly-tight upper bound on the order of $\sqrt{m}+d$ up to logarithmic factors.

 A key step in deriving a concentration inequality for matrices with sub-exponential random vectors is to obtain a large deviation inequality for the sum of independent random variables whose tails decay \emph{slower} than sub-exponential random variables.
 Note that in this case, the moment generating function may not exist and thus we cannot follow the standard approach to obtain a large deviation inequality by invoking the Chernoff bound.
 To circumvent this, we partition the support of a real-valued random variable $Y$ into countably many finite segments, and write $Y$ as a summation of component random variables, each of which is supported on its corresponding segment.
 Due to the fact that each segment is of finite length, we can apply Bennett's inequality for bounded random variables (cf. \prettyref{lmm:Bennett}).
 Then we take a union bound to arrive at a concentration result of the original $Y$.
 Some additional care is needed in choosing the partition.
 Our proof is inspired by Proposition 2.1.9 and Excercise 2.1.7 in~\cite{tao.rmt}.